Superior Vena Cava Syndrome

 Balloon angioplasty and surgical bypass have also been used in appropriate patients but are rarely indicated.
 Balloon angioplasty may be considered in patients with SVCS, significant clinical symptoms, and critical superior vena cava obstruction demonstrated by angiography.
 Surgical bypass is usually limited to patients with benign disease; however, for a select group of patients with SVCS, bypass may be an important aspect of palliative treatment.
 Other palliative efforts may be considered before bypass in this patient population.

 Adjunctive medical therapy

 Medications that may be used as adjuncts to the treatments described above include diuretics and corticosteroids.

 Diuretics.
 Diuretics may provide symptomatic relief of edema that is often immediate, although transient.
 The use of diuretics is not a definitive treatment, and resulting complications may ensue, such as dehydration and decreased blood flow.
 Loop diuretics, such as furosemide, are often used.
 Dosage depends on the patient’s volume status and renal function.

 Corticosteroids.
 Corticosteroids may be useful in the presence of respiratory compromise.
 They are also thought to be helpful in blocking the inflammatory reaction associated with irradiation.

 Dosage depends on the severity of clinical symptoms.
-For severe and significant respiratory symptoms, hydrocortisone, 100 to 500 mg IV, may be administered initially.
+For severe and significant respiratory symptoms, hydrocortisone, at a dose of 100 to 500 mg IV, may be administered initially.
 Lower doses every 6 to 8 hours may be continued.
-Tapering of the corticosteroid dosage should begin as soon as the patient's condition has stabilized.
+Tapering of the corticosteroid dosage should begin as soon as the patient’s condition has stabilized.
 Prophylactic gastric protection is advised during corticosteroid administration.